What is Rapid Air Technology?

 - Use it as a deep fryer

-Cooking results depend greatly on the way and speed with which heat is distributed to the food.
-Although Rapid Air technology is suitable for all kinds of food, the effect on french fries is used to illustrate the differences with a convection oven.
+Cooking results depend greatly on the way and speed heat is distributed.
+Although Rapid Air technology is suitable for all kinds of food, the effects on french fries are used to illustrate the differences with a convection oven.
+One effect is that because the heat intensity is much higher, the maillard reaction and crust forming sets in earlier and the preparation times are shorter.
+The crust functions as a protective layer that preserves the original nutritional values and moisture levels inside the food.

-Basically all types and size of fries can be prepared in an Airfryer, even home made.
-Prebaked fries allready have a layer of fat, they don’t need addition oil to finish them.
-Home made fries require a pretreatment in a bowl to distribute a bit of oil over the food surface.
+Another effect is fat reduction.
+Basically all types and size of fries can be prepared in an Airfryer.
+Prebaked fries allready have a layer of fat, they don’t need addition oil to finish.
+Home made fries require a pre-treatment to distribute a bit of oil over the food surface.
+During the airfrying process the drips off the surface and is collected in the pan underneath the basket and can no longer touch the food.
+The end level of fat can be 80% lower than the starting level.

 Cooking with an Airfryer

-Cooking with an Airfryer is like deep frying.
-You put the food in a food basket, but in an Airfryer the sidewalls of the basket are closed, only the bottom is open.
-This guarantees the all air will pass over the food surface.
+Cooking with an Airfryer is very much like deep frying.
+You just put the food in a food basket and fry.
+But the basket is a bit different.
+Only the bottom is open, all sidewalls are closed.
+This guarantees that all air will pass over the food surface.
 Just like deep frying you can take out the basket during the cooking cycle to rearrange the ingredients, to avoid that they stick together and to expose other food surfaces to the heat.
 Off course shaking is only necessary when the food is piled up.
 When cooking other types of food, like snacks, chicken, fish or to bake off bread for instance, the cooking process does not require any user action.